Or: Web Developers Are From Mars, You Are From Venus

 It’s hard to judge the quality of a developer’s work, mainly because it’s invisible.

-5. Make sure they know the programming language you need
+5. Make sure they have the technical skills you need

-Needs vary from site to site, but if your site runs on a particular platform – like WordPress, Joomla or Movable Type – you need someone used to working with that platform as a minimum.
+Needs vary from application to application, but if you already have choosen a tech stack you need someone used to working with that platform as a minimum.

 If not, you may end up financing their learning curve.